willhowes/makers_portfolio_and_notes/week_10.md

 - drawing the system - browser, server, database, etc
 - load balancer
 - relational databses, non-relational databases
-- what happens when things fails
+- what happens when things fail?
 - how you scale things
 - Look at Martin Fowler for the above
 - Youtube (e.g. MIT) good for computer science basics

 * BEHAVIOURAL ROUND
-- Curiosity
+- Show curiosity
 - Self-improvement (always learning)
 - Reflection (i.e. learning from mistakes - think of a time you messed up and what you learned from it)
 - Conflict resolution
 - Difference between shipping product early with poor quality code and shipping later with better quality code

 ### Process Review - initial feedback

-First test a bit too complex - too large of an array (should start with one item in array)
+* First test a bit too complex - too large of an array (should start with one item in array)

-Second test dealt with both limits - should have been just one limit to start with.
+* Second test dealt with both limits - should have been just one limit to start with.

-Then would have been good to test for two items in the array - with just one limit.
+* Then would have been good to test for two items in the array - with just one limit.

-Then test for the other limit.
+* Then test for the other limit.
 Then test for both limits.

-Could have written a test for the refactor - i.e. test more than one frequency.
+* Could have written a test for the refactor - i.e. test more than one frequency.

-When refactoring, rather than commenting out the old code, build on it using conditionals.
+* When refactoring, rather than commenting out the old code, build on it using conditionals.
+Or put new code at the top with an explicit return statement so the old code doesn't get called, then can refactor the old code out.

 ### Tech Interviews Workshop
 #### To START doing:
 * Take time to clarify problems (and clarify any questions asked)
 * Blogging
-* Think about good communication (talk out loud)
+* Think about good communication (get used to talk out loud when coding)
-* Explained core concepts
+* Explain core concepts
-* If you don't know the answer, be honest, say "I don't know, but..." and explain what you would do to find out the answer
+* If you don't know the answer, be honest, say "I don't know, but..." and explain what you would do to find out the answer or say what you think it might mean if you have an idea (but don't pretend you know what it is)
 * Big picture about software development
 * Do your technical research
 * Apply for jobs you are exited about (so that you have good energy at the interview - you are enthusiastic about working there)